jojobear2020/Surfs_Up/README.md

 ## Results

+### *June*

 •	Between 2010 and 2017, average June temperature was at 75F degrees with min temperature 64F and max 85F.

 ![]( https://github.com/jojobear2020/Surfs_Up/blob/master/analysis/june_summary.PNG)

-* We can also see frequency of the occuring tempeartures from the graph below, which shows us that out of 1700 days of record we have, about 100 days was recorded at below 70F.
+* We can also see frequency of the occuring tempeartures from the graph below, which shows us that out of 1700 days of record we have, less than 200 records (11%) was recorded at below 70F.

 ![](https://github.com/jojobear2020/Surfs_Up/blob/master/analysis/jun_temp_occurence.png)